KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 More specifically, in cycle 1, the addresses 0, 1, and 2 are generated.
 In cycle 2, the addresses 12, 13, 14 are generated, and so on.

 This spatial stride is useful for parallel accesses.
-For example, accessing data for memory layout 2 can be expressed using the same for loop but with `spatial_stride_a=2`.
+For example, accessing data for data layout 2 can be expressed using the same for loop but with `spatial_stride_a=2`.
 This results in the sequences below:

 ```
 target_address_a[0] = [0,12,24,36]